coresresearch/BatCan/README.md

 - `bat_can.py`: this is the main file that runs the code.
 In general, the code is run on the command line via `python bat_can.py` (more on this [below](#Running-the-model))
 - `bat_can_init.py`: reads user inputs and initializes the model.
 It is called internally by `bat_can.py`.
 - Simluation packages which define different simulation types/routines:
-    1. `CC_cycle.py`: constant current galvanostatc cycling.
+    1. `CC_cycle`: constant current galvanostatc cycling.
-    2. `potential_hold.py`: a series of potentiostatic holds of variable duration.
+    2. `potential_hold`: a series of potentiostatic holds of variable duration.
-    3. `cyclic_voltammetry.py`: cyclic voltammetry experiment.
+    3. `cyclic_voltammetry`: cyclic voltammetry experiment.
 - Electrode model packages:
     1. `single_particle_electrode`: the standard "single particle model" approach to a porous electrode.
     2. `dense_electrode`: Model for a dense, thin-film electrode.
 Currently demonstrated for a lithium metal anode, but could be used for other purposes.
 - Electrolyte model packages:
     1. `ionic_resistor`: Simple ionic resistor with no chemical composition dynamics.
     2. `porous_separator`: porous inert separator filled with electrolyte.
+- Submodels: functions and routines that are used by multiple parts of the code.
+    1. `transport`: functions to describe transport phenomena.
 - `inputs`: folder with all input files.
-- `old_model_files`: Files associated with previously-developed models, which are currently being integrated into the new model framework.
+- `derivation_verification`: Notes and documents to describe model development, governing equations, etc. (currently under development)
 # Installation Instructions

 In order to use the BatCan suite, it is necessary to download and install: